rawnet/rawnet-ci/README.md

 - [ ] Refactor into an npm package we can import into each of our projects to audit.
 - [ ] Fix concurrently script command.
 - [ ] Add budgets.json to the config.

+---

+## Notes

+Currently using the `--additive` flag to audit all the pages in the url array rather than using `lhci autorun` as we need to gather the results for desktop and mobile separately.

+This means that we need to `lhci collect` as specified in the `npm run lhci:mobile || npm run lhci:desktop` commands which run the `--additive` flags respectively.

+I have grouped these commands under `npm run lhci:all` which run both `mobile` and `desktop` audits.

+We then need to run `lhci upload` to upload the results to the server or our specified solution.

+1. `lhci collect`
+2. `lhci assert`
+3. `lhci upload`

+Instead of

+1. `lhci autorun`